 Shreshth Rajan.
 Originally written Summer 2025, updated April 2026.

 I discussed an earlier version of these ideas with Gita Gopinath at the IMF last summer.
-What follows is my attempt to lay out the problem, and what might actually fix it.

 Everything above describes a slow problem.
 AI has made it a fast one.
 The IMF puts India's high-AI-exposure employment at roughly 26%, concentrated in the exact services India exports.
 Tech is a $254 billion industry, and its revenue comes from billing clients for developer-hours.
 What happens when the hours collapse?

 The question is not whether AI replaces Indian engineers.
 It is whether five engineers with these tools do the work of fifty.
-If the answer is even half-yes, the labor arbitrage model that Indian IT runs on starts to break.
+If the answer is even half-yes, the labor arbitrage model that Indian IT runs on breaks.
 The evidence is already here: TCS cut 12,000 jobs by March 2026, and net IT hiring across the top firms dropped to 1-1.5% of the existing workforce.
 A business model built on selling developer-hours does not survive a world where the hours shrink.

 China, meanwhile, is building the tools.
 DeepSeek's R1 hit frontier performance at under $6 million in training costs.
 By early 2026, V4 was coming: a trillion parameters, optimized for coding, running on Huawei chips.
 Chinese firms hold six of the top ten open-weight positions.
 India produces 1.5 million engineering graduates a year.
 It has nothing on this leaderboard.

-Vietnam's exports grew 983% since 2005.
-India's grew 339%.
-Vietnam pays its factory workers $294-340 a month.
-India pays $150-180.
+Since 2005, Vietnam's exports have grown 983% against India's 339%, while Vietnam's factory workers earn $294-340 a month compared to India's $150-180.
 Higher wages, more factories.
 Not despite the wages.
 Because of them.

 Vietnam got richer by making it easy to build factories.
 India stayed poor by making it easy to hire cheap labor.